Royal Maitland: Legal career

+Political career

-Maitland was first elected to the British Columbia Legislature as the Conservative MLA for Vancouver City in the 1928 general election.
+After being an unsuccessful candidate in the 1924 provincial election, Maitland was first elected to the British Columbia Legislature as the Conservative MLA for Vancouver City in the 1928 general election.
+Between 1928 and 1933, he served in the cabinet as Minister without Portfolio.
 By the time of the 1933 provincial election, the Conservative government of Premier Simon Fraser Tolmie had collapsed into rival factions.
 Maitland did not stand for re-election.